GodotSteam/GodotSteam-Docs/docs/classes/http.md

 ### releaseHTTPRequest

 !!! function "releaseHTTPRequest( ```uint32``` request_handle )"
 	Releases an HTTP request handle, freeing the memory allocated within Steam.
-You _must_ call this when you are done using each [HTTPRequestHandle](#httprequesthandle) that you obtained via [createHTTPRequest](#createhttprequest)!
+You _must_ call this when you are done using each  HTTP request handle that you obtained via [createHTTPRequest](#createhttprequest)!

 	**Returns:** bool